Since 2012, Harvard FXB has implemented an innovative research and capacity-strengthening Roma program which:

 Our Latest Work

 Culture Beyond Borders: The Roma Contribution kicked off on April 9 with a very moving one-woman play written by and starring Alina Șerban.
-The conference the next day had lively panels and discussion (see the Roma-Conference-2017-AGENDA here and go to our Tweeter feed for April 9 and 10 or Facebook page for some realtime excerpts).
+The conference the next day had lively panels and discussion (see the Roma-Conference-2017-AGENDA here; go to our blogpost about the event, Reclaiming Roma Identity; or search back on our Facebook page for some realtime excerpts).
 The crowd was still buzzing when we had to end the conference a half-hour late.
 Thanks to our cosponsors, the Berklee College of Music and the following departments and centers at Harvard University: the Center for European Studies; the Committee on Ethnicity, Migration, Rights; the Mahindra Humanities Center, the Department of Music; the Provost’s Fund for Interfaculty Collaboration; and the Weatherhead Center for International Affairs.
 Thanks to all who spoke, listened, and helped.

 Read a Weatherhead Center April 2017 blog post about the Roma Program, “A Life in the Margins: Understanding the Roma Experience.”